NagelTech/NTApiClient/README.md

         return self;
     }

-If you would like to have your API error codes converted into "NSString enum's" for you, you can register them with NTApiError.
+If you would like to have your API error codes converted into "NSString enum's" for you, you can register them with `NTApiError`.
 This will convert them to your constant values automatically so you can use == instead of `isEqualToString:`.
 The best place to do this is in your `+load' method as follows:

     +(void)load
     {
         [NTApiError addErrorCode:OpenWeatherErrorCodeNotFound];
     }

 Initialization
 --------------